yuanzheng/BYU/BrowserBasedEncryption/README.md

 ## Master Thesis Project ##
 ##### (Browser-based Manual Encryption) #####

-This is a master thesis project in Internet Security Research Lab (ISRL) at Brigham Young University.
+This is a Master's thesis project in Internet Security Research Lab (ISRL) at Brigham Young University.
 The purpose of this project is to explore methods to design a usable, portable, and secure web communication tool.

-The current version is in version 2.2.
+The current version is in version 2.8.
 You may install it following the instruction on the project homepage: [https://mp.isrl.byu.edu](https://mp.isrl.byu.edu)

 ### Requirements ###
 - Google Gmail users